rackerlabs/support-how-to/content/rackspace-intelligence/view-basic-graphs-of-activity-in-rackspace-intelligence.md

 ### Adjust the layout of your graph page

-You can adjust the way your graphs are displayed on the page by selecting the one of the display icons on the top-right corner of the page.
+You can adjust the way your graphs are displayed on the page by selecting one of the display icons on the top-right corner of the page.
 You can choose to display graphs side-by-side in a grid or display them in a linear sequence.